-This is an excerpt from my forthcoming book, The Cloudsmith.
+This is an excerpt from my forthcoming book, Where The Clouds Dance.

 Alonzo brought his wife inside the house where he’d found a space to rent just before her arrival.
 This was home while they waited for an available apartment on the base.
 The landlords were locals — the Muellers, a couple who lived in the house with their teenage son and daughter.
 They rented out the top level of their home to servicemen.